The 14 Very Best Things to Do in Kefalonia, Greece

 The winemakers often produce wines in small quantities, focusing on quality over quantity.

-As we found out, it’s not always possible to turn up and expect to be able to taste some wine, so it’s best to book ahead if you want to do some winetasting.
+As we found out, it’s not always possible to turn up and expect to taste some wine, so it’s best to book ahead if you want to do some winetasting.

 13 | View Myrtos Beach

-Myrtos Beach is the famous famous beach in Kefalonia.
+Myrtos Beach is the most famous beach in Kefalonia.

 However, it’s not the best.

-Because of its position on the island, the waters can be choppier than other beaches, such as those in the south.
+Because of its position on the island, the waters can be choppier than those on other beaches, such as those in the south.

 It’s also quite uncomfortable because of the large pebbles.